Sam enjoys crocheting, sculpting, DIY crafts, reading, writing, and traveling with her family.

-It's funny that I should be writing this Hub since my iPhone has since been destroyed and I'm currently using some sort of Samsung phone that looks like a Blackberry until I save up and decide to buy a new iPhone.
+It's funny that I should be writing this article since my iPhone was destroyed!
+I'm currently using some sort of Samsung phone that looks like a Blackberry until I save up and decide to buy a new iPhone.

-Still, this project is one of my most popular successes so I wanted to share some insight on my process and show how it can be altered to tailor to any phone, mp3 player, melectronic device, or even to serve as a cute little wallet or purse.
-This project is very versatile, in fact it even closely relates to how I make my crochet soap sacks.
+Still, this project is one of my most popular and successful creations, so I wanted to share some insight on my process and show how it can be altered to fit any phone, mp3 player, or electronic device.
+It can even serve as a cute little wallet or purse.
+This project is very versatile; in fact, it even closely relates to how I make my crochet soap sacks.

 I wouldn't suggest using double crochet or larger stitches because that will make your case stretchy, but you can try if you really want to.

-Add a Button Flap & Pocket to Your Cozy
+Optional: Add a Button Flap and Pocket to Your Cozy

 Crochet a flap on the opposite side of the pocket.
 Then add your button, snap, clasp, tie, or whatever you plan to use to fasten your cozy.